SECURITIES AND EXCHANGE COMMISSION

 All of our facilities are in material compliance with appliable COVID-related Government regulations and executive orders.

 See Item 1A, “Risk Factors,” for a discussion of risks related to our Government business.

 In the USG segment, our policy is to seek patent and/or other forms of intellectual property protection on new and improved products, components of products, and methods of operation for our businesses, as such developments are made.
-Doble has obtained and is pursuing additional patent protection on improvements to its line of diagnostic equipment and NERC CIP compliance tools.
+Doble has obtained and is pursuing additional patent protection on improvements to its line of diagnostic equipment and NERC CIP compliance tools and its newly-introduced Calisto R9 dissolved gas analyzer.
 Doble also holds an extensive library of apparatus performance information useful to entities that generate, distribute or consume electric energy, and it makes part of this library available to registered users via an Internet portal.
+Altonova has obtained and is pursuing additional patent protection on instruments and methods for detecting partial discharges in electrical apparatus.
 NRG has intellectual property related to certain LIDAR technology and applications, and has obtained and is pursuing additional patent protection on its line of bat deterrent systems, which are designed to significantly reduce bat mortality at windfarms and in other applications where bat conservation is a concern.